 There are a lot of beaches in the Algarve.
-The question is, what kind of beach you are looking for?
-A beach where you can surf or a calm sea for the children, a quiet private beach or a busy and hip beach, dunes and pine trees in the back or a beach surrounded by cliffs?
-The beaches in the south east are relatively quieter; the south west beaches are very popular, especially in summer.
-It’s all there and relatively close to our B&B Casal da Eira!
+What kind of beach are you looking for?
+A beach where you can surf or a calm sea for the children, a quiet private beach or a busy and fancy beach, dunes and pine trees in the back or a beach surrounded by cliffs?
+The beaches in the south east are long stretched beaches and relatively quieter; the south west beaches are more secluded and very popular, especially in summer.
+It’s all here and relatively close to our B&B Casal da Eira!

 Beaches South-East Algarve

 Part of the beautiful nature reserve Ria da Formosa are the following beaches in the Algarve:

 Praia Verde with a calm sea and palm trees in the back.
 This beach is popular with families with children.

 Praia da Ilha de Tavira is the beach on the island off the coast of Tavira where you can go by ferry boat.